saphalpdyl/nobrainstorm/README.md

 **Technologies used**
 1. Next JS with Tailwind
-2. OpenAI for AI analysis and explanation
+2. Tldraw backend for rendering
-3. Data bricks for Deepseek Janus[Image manipulation]
+3. OpenAI for AI analysis and explanation

 ![Main Image](https://i.imgur.com/nvo3Hzl.png)